dddrrreee/cs140e-23win/labs/2-trusting-trust/README.md

-To get started, we'll first finish implementing the self-reproducing program (a [quine](https://en.wikipedia.org/wiki/Quine_(computing))) based on Figure 1 in Thompson's paper:
+To get started, we'll first finish implementing the self-reproducing program (a [quine](https://en.wikipedia.org/wiki/Quine_(computing))) based on Figure 1 in Thompson's paper.

+You are given:

+  - `seed.c`: the main part of the C code in the paper (so you don't have to type it in).

-   - If `make check` passes in `code/step1` then your code works.
+   - the `check` recipe in the `Makefile` for making and checking the program (see below).
+If `make check` passes in `code/step1` then your code works.

 #### What to do

-Finish implementing `code/step1/quine-gen.c` which when fed `code/step1/seed.c`  will spit out a self-contained quine that contains (1) a character array describing the input and (2) the input itself (as shown in the beginning of Figure 1).
+Finish implementing `code/step1/quine-gen.c` which when fed `code/step1/seed.c`  will spit out a self-contained quine that contains (1) a character array describing the input `seed.c` and (2) the input itself.
+This will be the code as shown at the beginning of Figure 1.

   - We give you `code/step1/seed.c`: the main part of the C code in the paper (so you don't have to type it in).